ignaciotapie/admin-dashboard/README.md

 First time trying to create a bit of a scalable responsive UI, it works somewhat but it's not the best implementation.
 Experimentation is key!

+It's a bit barebones since it is missing a lot of icons and images.